larvata/shadowsocks-load-balance/readme.md

 - shadowsocks subscription

 ```
-A shadowsocks subscription is a json format with following structure:
+A shadowsocks subscription is a json look likes following structure:

 {
     "configs": [{